 The Attorney General may seize trademark or copyright infringing websites under the government’s Operation In Our Sites v.
 2.0. program.
 This action is authorized under federal law 18 U.S.C. §§ 981 and 2323, which specifically allows the Federal government to seize property involved in illegal activity.
-Trademark counterfeiting and intellectual property infringement activity is illegal and […]
+Trademark counterfeiting and intellectual property infringement activity is illegal and is punishable by federal penalties […]

 FindLaw The Right of Publicity A separate issue from copyright, which protects the creator of the video or photo, is the right of publicity, which protects the subject of the content.
 Right of publicity laws protect people from the unauthorized commercial use of their name, likeness, or identity.
-A majority […]
+A majority of states have right of […]

 Hassan Aoun, 43, of Dearborn was found guilty today following a two-week jury trial in federal court, announced United States Attorney Barbara L. McQuade.
 Aoun was convicted of Conspiracy to Traffic in Counterfeit Goods, and three counts of Trafficking in Counterfeit Goods.